Ahmednagar railway station: History

-Malshej Kriti samiti is following for Kalyan - Ahmednagar railway project.
-Kalyan-Murbad section which is first phase of this project is already under survey stage.
+Malshej–Kriti–Samiti is following the Kalyan–Ahmednagar railway project.
+Kalyan–Murbad section which is the first phase of this project is already in survey stage.

-Survey of Ahmednagar-Aurangabad Railway line with 115 kms length was also carried out in March 2021.
-The DPR Report of this project is under preparation.
+Survey of the Ahmednagar–Aurangabad railway line with 115 kms length was also carried out in March 2021.
+The DPR Report on this project is under preparation.

-Ahmednagar-Karmala railway option is also getting explored.
-Ahmednagar railway station will become an important railway junction in future to the level similar to daund railway junction.
-Kalyan-Murbad-Ahmednagar line is also possible in future.
+An Ahmednagar–Karmala railway option is also being explored.
+Ahmednagar railway station will become an important railway junction in future to a level similar to Daund railway junction.
+Kalyan–Murbad–Ahmednagar line is also possible in future.